Simple 5-ingredient whole wheat bread. You just don’t get easier than this no-fail and no-knead recipe! Hearty, wholesome, nourishing and delicious!

 And ‘eating clean’ is quite the popular phrase in diet culture.
 But depending on which diet camp you’ve found yourself, ‘clean’ can have vastly different meanings.
 Like for some it means eating plenty of meat but cutting out grains and processed foods.
-And of course that is NOT what it means in the vegan community!
+And of course that is not at all what it means in the vegan community.

 But anyway, I am not a fan of labelling foods like this because it’s a value judgement, like ‘good’ or ‘bad’.
-Which some can take to extremes (I did!) and it can lead to eating disorders.
+Which some can take to extremes and it can lead to eating disorders (not good).

-So I do like to make some wholewheat bread myself, and when it’s as easy as THIS, then there’s no reason not to!
+So I do like to make some whole wheat bread myself, and when it’s as easy as THIS, then there’s no reason not to!
 Also check out our other super easy bread recipes, our vegan white bread, vegan soda bread and vegan focaccia.

 It does all its rising before it even hits the oven.
-So the height it is when it goes in is the height it is when it comes out!
+So the height it is when it goes in is pretty much the height it is when it comes out.

 Put it into the oven and bake for 40 minutes.
 And bingo you have freshly baked bread!